 General Tips

-For fewer crowds and lower room rates, consider visiting in the spring (March-May) or in the late summer between June and August.
-Spring weather is mild with daytime highs around 50 degrees.
-From May through September, the city comes alive with festivals, events, and outdoor dining.
-Starting in October things quiet down for the winter with the exception of holiday celebrations in December.
+For fewer crowds and lower accommodation rates, consider visiting in spring (March-May) or late summer (June-August).
+Spring brings mild weather, with daytime highs around 50°F, while from May through September, the city buzzes with festivals, events, and outdoor dining.
+Things quiet down starting in October, except for the festive holiday season in December.

 Transportation & Airport Transfer

 Copenhageners are bicyclists to the max.
 Incredibly, over a third of the city’s population commutes to work by bike.
-Over the past two years it has been voted the best cycle city by Treehugger, a top media outlet working to drive sustainability.
-In addition to biking, the city also has an extensive public transit network, clean harbors, many parks, clean technology and sustainable buildings.
-This has all led to it being voted Europe's Green Capital for 2014 by the European Environment Commission.
+Over the past two years, it has been voted the best city for cycling by Treehugger, a leading media outlet focused on promoting sustainability.
+In addition to biking, the city also has an extensive public transit network, clean harbors, many parks, clean technology, and sustainable buildings.
+All of this led to it being voted Europe's Green Capital for 2014 by the European Environment Commission.

-The Copenhagen Airport is located 5 miles (8 kilometers) from the city city center.
-It is the busiest airport in Scandinavia serving 60,000 passengers a day.
-There are 3 terminals that are all connected.
-Domestic flights depart and arrive at Terminal 1, International flights can be found at Terminals 2 and 3 and all international arrivals are at Terminal 3.
+The Copenhagen Airport is located 5 miles (8 kilometers) from the city center.
+It is the busiest airport in Scandinavia, serving 60,000 passengers a day.
+There are three terminals that are all connected.
+Domestic flights depart and arrive at Terminal 1.
+International flights can be found at Terminals 2 and 3, and all international arrivals are at Terminal 3.

-To get from the airport to the heart of Copenhagen, you have several options: train, metro, bus and taxi.
-Trains travel from Copenhagen Central Station to the airport departing every 10 minutes and the trip is about 20 minutes.
-However, taking the metro is the easiest option and it runs around the clock making several convenient stops.
-The bus costs about the same as the train and the metro, but is a longer ride.
-A Taxi is the most expensive choice and taxi stands can be found outside Terminal 3.
+To get from the airport to the heart of Copenhagen, you have several options: train, metro, bus, and taxi.
+Trains travel from Copenhagen Central Station to the airport, departing every 10 minutes, and the trip is about 20 minutes.
+However, taking the metro is the easiest option, and it runs around the clock, making several convenient stops.
+The bus costs about the same as the train and the metro, but it is a longer ride.
+A taxi is the most expensive choice, and taxi stands can be found outside Terminal 3.

 Gay Hotels in Copenhagen